 Definitions have the same meaning as defined by FAO, ISPM 5.
-Glossary of phytosanitary terms, the Act unless set out below.
+Glossary of phytosanitary terms or the Act unless set out below.
 Derived forms of terms set out in the aforementioned sources, e.g. inspect from inspection, are considered to have the same meaning as the defined term.

-Arrives in New Zealand
+Arrives in New Zealand Definition as per the Act.

-Biosecurity clearance/cleared
+Biosecurity clearance/cleared Definition as per the Act.